Project

 Working with the TWG on AI, the Trust has been engaged with international negotiations in two fora:

-The One World Trust has submitted its recommendations, via the TWG on AI or as the One World Trust to
+The One World Trust submitted its recommendations and contributed orally, via the TWG on AI or as the One World Trust to: